-TEN WAYS YOU CAN STAND FOR CHILDREN IN FOSTER CARE
+TEN WAYS YOU CAN HELP CHILDREN IN FOSTER CARE

-November 12 is Stand Sunday, a day devoted to standing up for children in foster care.
+May is Foster Care Awareness Month.
 From making a meal to babysitting to donating, praying to mentoring to becoming a foster parent, EVERYONE CAN DO SOMETHING.
 Here are 10 ways you can stand for children in foster care:

 BECOME A BACK-UP OR RESPITE PROVIDER

 If you have a heart to provide hands on care to foster children but don’t have the ability to do it full time, you can become licensed to be a respite provider.
 I have a friend who is a licensed foster parent but only provides respite care.
 She’s cared for a number of children for short periods of time when a placement couldn’t be found or a foster family had other commitments.
 Right now she has a newborn baby who needs the care of a stay at home mom for a short period until she’s old enough to be in day care.
 As a respite provider, you give a great gift to foster parents and foster children, but only when you’re able for as long as you’re able.